 Pursuant to the summons issued by the learned Regulatory Authority, the respondent no.1- builder appeared through its counsel on 11.10.2023.
-On 15.11.2023 the respondent no.2 and respondents no.4 & 6 appeared through their respective counsels and a petition to hear the case on the point of maintainability was filed on behalf of respondents nos.1 and 2 on the same day.
-On 30.01.2024 a petition to hear the case on the point of maintainability was filed on behalf of respondent nos.4 & 6.
-On 27.02.2024 respondent no.3 appeared though her counsel.
+On 15.11.2023 the respondent no.2 appeared through its counsel and a petition to hear the case on the point of maintainability was filed on behalf of respondents Nos.1 and 2 on the same day.
+On 27.02.2024 respondent no.3 appeared through her counsel.

+Respondent Nos.4 and 6 also appeared on the same day through their counsel and filed a petition raising objection to the maintainability of the complaint case.
 On 27.03.2024 the name of respondent no.5 was struck out from the cause title of the complaint case on the prayer of the complainant on the ground of his death.
 On the same day the petitions challenging the maintainability of the complaint case were heard and the learned Regulatory Authority passed the impugned order on 22.04.2024 rejecting the same.

-In the hearing of the appeal, the learned counsel for the appellants has submitted that, the learned Regulatory Authority has not considered the provision of the ODA Act, 1982 under which the appellant-promoter has received the Completion Certificate of the project in the prescribed Form-XIV and has also intimated the same to the Planning Authority vide letter dated 29.04.2017 which is before the commencement of the RERA Act.
+5. In the hearing of the appeal, the learned counsel for the appellants has submitted that, the learned Regulatory Authority has not considered the provision of the ODA Act, 1982 under which the appellant-promoter has received the Completion Certificate of the project in the prescribed Form-XIV and has also intimated the same to the Planning Authority vide dated 29.04.2017 which letter is before commencement of the RERA Act.
 It is further contended that, the learned Regulatory Authority has erred in holding that even if the project is complete before the commencement of the RERA Act, the promoter is liable for violation of Sections other than Sections 3 & 4 as the question of such liability does not arise if a project is not liable to be registered under Section 3 of the Act.
 It is further submitted that, the learned Regulatory Authority has also made an erroneous observation that, certain common areas having still not been handed over, the project is not a completed one.
 It is further submitted that, the complaint having been filed by an individual on behalf of an informal society without any legal existence can not be entertained without due resolution of the society.
 Claiming that, the complaint filed by the respondent no.2 is the fallout of the internal dispute between the two informal societies of the project, the learned counsel for the appellants has termed the impugned order as perverse, bad in law and devoid of merit and has accordingly made the prayer as mentioned earlier in paragraph-3.